Mehdiblr/Front-end-mentorship-03/README.md

 This is a mini-project of big project.

 This project creates by Html, Scss and css.
+I use a javascript library to select date that its name is flatpicker which you can visit [there](https://flatpickr.js.org/)
 -----------------

 It has some parts for: